tmenguy/ha-solcast-solar/README.md

 ## Changes

-v4.2.3
-* Change automations to HA 2024.10 notation, replace references to 'services' to 'actions' by @gcoan

 v4.2.1
 * Fix an issue that causes changing Solcast accounts to fail by @autoSteve
 * Fix an issue with multi-API key where API usage reset was not handled correctly by @autoSteve